Prime Minister Winston Churchill speaking of the Blitz on July 14, 1941

 Office workers making their way through debris as they go to work after a heavy air raid on London. (photo courtesy of Imperial War Museum)

 I think this would have a depressing effect on me if I passed this going to work.
-One of the trials mentioned in every diary or memoir I have read about the Blitz mentions how very tired everyone was.
-No one could sleep during the day when they were at work and at night the bombing and pounding of the anti-air craft guns kept people awake till the wee hours.
+One of the trials mentioned in every diary or memoir I have read from people who lived through the Blitz mentions how very tired everyone was.
+No one could sleep during the day when they were at work and at night the bombing and pounding of the anti-aircraft guns kept people awake till the wee hours.